celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ## Spec by node type

 Note that validators are full nodes too, therefore they should follow the same rules as full nodes.
+This is specially important to not give away the status of the node as a validator.

 ### Full node (non validator) Spec